docb/dbRackSequencer/README.md

 - NB: These rules all operate on a torus.
 - The reset button or a trigger on the reset input rewinds the grid to the last edit operation.
+- The Rnd button generates a random grid using the Dens (density) parameter.

 #### Examples
 ##### Classic Sequencing